rimutaka/posts/lambda-url-with-cloudfront/readme-lambda-cors.md

 ![Access control policy screenshot](./lambda-url-rbac.png)

 You need both the _Auth type: NONE_ setting and a resource-based policy statement to allow public access.
-Having one or the other results in _403 Permission Denied_.
+Having one setting without the other results in _403 Permission Denied_.

-AWS automatically adds the required _FunctionURLAllowPublicAccess_ access policy when you choose _Auth type: NONE_ in the console.
+AWS automatically adds the required _FunctionURLAllowPublicAccess_ access policy to the Lambda function when you choose _Auth type: NONE_ in the console.

 ## Request/response examples for different configuration options in detail

 This section contains examples of HTTP headers exchanged between the web browser, AWS and the lambda function to help us understand how different configuration options affect the headers.

-### Lambda URL request/response example without CORS protocol
+### Example 1: Lambda URL request/response without CORS protocol

 1. Enable public access to your lambda function URL as explained earlier
 2. Do not enable CORS settings